 Once a sale is made, an order is added to a queue to be picked by your warehouse team.
 A queue is simply a group of orders sent to your warehouse to be picked and shipped.

 Once the picker accepts the batch, they then pick and scan the orders and take them to packing stations to be shipped.

 The number of retailers taking advantage of digital picking is growing year on year.
 It’s a growing trend because:

 Digital picking saves paper with every order, helping reduce the carbon footprint of your business and the ecommerce industry as a whole.

 It’s efficient and accurate

-Digital picking reduces human error and optimises the picking, packing and shipping process.
+Digital picking reduces human error and optimizes the picking, packing and shipping process.

-Veeqo’s digital picking process allows the ability to override automation when it suits you, such as prioritising certain orders.
+Veeqo’s digital picking process allows the ability to override automation when it suits you, such as prioritizing certain orders.